 WHAT WAS LOST?

-One of the world's most famous modern sculptures is Italian Futurist painter and sculptor Umberto Boccioni's Unique Forms of Continuity in Space from 1913.
-It is on display at Tate Modern in London, MAC USP in Saõ Paulo, MoMA in New York and Museo del Novecento in Milan.
-What is less known is that this sculpture was preceded by three similar sculptures: Synthesis of Human Dynamism, Speeding Muscles and Spiral Expansion of Muscles in Motion.
-Boccioni was tragically killed in an accident in 1916, and eleven years later his three sculptures were destroyed.
-Today, all that remains of them are some 30 photographs from Boccioni's own studio and three exhibitions in Paris, Milan and San Francisco.
-However, by carefully studying and comparing these existing photographs, very accurate 3D recreations are in fact possible.
-That is what this project is all about.
+One of the world’s most iconic modern sculptures is Unique Forms of Continuity in Space (1913) by the Italian Futurist painter and sculptor Umberto Boccioni.
+Today, casts of it are held in major art museum collections around the world.
+What is less widely known is that this work was preceded by three other striding figures: Synthesis of Human Dynamism, Speeding Muscles, and Spiral Expansion of Muscles in Motion.
+Boccioni died in 1916 following a tragic accident, and eleven years later these three sculptures were destroyed.
+All that remains today are approximately 30 photographs taken in Boccioni’s studio and during exhibitions in Paris, Milan, and San Francisco.
+Yet by carefully analyzing and cross-referencing these images, highly accurate 3D reconstructions have proven to be achievable.

 HOW ACCURATE ARE THE RECREATIONS?